buptlishantao/xbob.paper.tpami2013/README.rst

 .. note::

   If you compare your obtained figure with the Figure 2 of the published article, you will observe slight differences.
-This is caused by two different aspects:
+This does not affect at all the global trends and conclusions shown in the article.
+This is caused by two different
+  aspects:

   1. The features for the paper were generated using a version of Bob that is unofficial (which means older than the first official release), whereas the